John Faben — Curriculum Vitae

 2006–2007: MSc Operational Research, University of Edinburgh (Distinction)

 I was awarded the Wood MacKenzie Prize for the best performance on the Operational Research MSc.
-I did my MSc project with the Sustainable Systems MSc, developing a system for them to assign projects to students.

 2002–2006: BSc Mathematics with Study in Continental Europe (1st Class hons)

 I was awarded the Watson Scholarship in my first year, and the Alison Powell Memorial Scholarship in Statistics in my second year.
-I also captained and coached the University Water Polo Team to the semi finals of the British Universities competition.

 Other Experience